Making the Grade

 Sally has a completion rate of 64%, meaning that Sally is not meeting the 67% completion rate and her financial aid will be canceled.

 Example: John Jones must complete 60 credit hours to graduate.
-150% of his program equals 90 credit hours.
+150% of his major equals 90 credit hours.
 If John has not graduated after 90 credit hours of coursework, his financial aid will be canceled.

 Transfer Students: Credits officially accepted in transfer will be counted in determining the maximum number of allowable semester credit hours for financial aid eligibility.

-Second Degree Students: Credits earned from a first degree or certificate must be counted if the student changes programs or attempts a second degree or certificate.
+Second Degree Students: Credits earned from a first degree or certificate must be counted if the student changes majors or attempts a second degree or certificate.
 Depending on the circumstances, an appeal might be warranted.

 Additional Considerations for Quantitative or Pace of Completion Standards: